bblackheart013/fyenn_labs_market_segmentation_case_study/README.md

-# f[Fyenn Labs]
+# [Fyenn Labs]
 # Market-Segmentation-Using-Machine-Learning
-[ FeyNN Labs ] Code Implementation of market segmentation based on the case study.
+Code Implementation of market segmentation based on the case study.